abrahan92/test_ruby/INSTRUCTIONS.md

 The project structure have the follow topics:

 * Ruby files that have the logic to solve the problem `(order_report.rb && order_interface.rb)`.
+* `mock.json` file have example data with more orders and purchases made by users.
 * `Gemfile` with the gems needed for the problem and spec tests.
 * `Dockerfile` with the image needed to run the project if don't have ruby installed or your version break with this project.
 * `Rakefile` to run the spec tasks.